Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 ## Sequences

-Python supports a variety of data types, including strings, integers, floating-point numbers, and booleans.
+Python supports a variety of data types, including strings, integers, floating-point numbers, and Booleans.
 It also supports sequences, which hold collections of data.
 The most common sequences are:

 - Lists, which are similar to arrays in other programming languages
 - Tuples, which are are like lists, but are immutable (more on this in a moment)